Use the table of contents to navigate your way around the page.

 This page of our website contains some useful information about getting planning permission for new homes.
 We’ve designed this page for professionals and amateurs alike.
 You may or may not have a specific site in mind.

 The short answer is, it depends.
 Most applications for new housebuilding are made in full or outline.
 You can find out more about these application types by clicking on the buttons below.
-The preferred approach will depend on the specifics of the case, including the location of the site and the number of houses involved.
+The preferred approach will depend on the specifics of the case, including the location of the site, its size and the number of houses involved.

 There are also some options to convert existing buildings to new houses via permitted development rights.
-For example, there is a permitted development right to convert certain commercial buildings such as shops and offices to houses.
-There are still a number of rules that must be followed and a different type of planning application, known as a prior approval application, will be required.
+For example, there is a permitted development right to convert commercial buildings such as shops and offices to houses.
+There are still rules that must be followed and a different type of planning application* will be required.
 Click the buttons below to find out more about permitted development rights and prior approval applications.

 If you need help getting permission for new homes, call us on 01473 407911 or send us details of your project using the button below.
 Our initial advice is always free of charge.